 - STARS Terminal radar capability

-- En Route Simulated RADAR and Non-RADAR Positions with ERAM or DSR
+- En Route Simulated RADAR and Non-RADAR Positions with ERAM

 - Tower Positions: Local Controller (LC), Ground Controller (GC) and Flight Data (FD) etc.